switchboard-xyz/solana-sdk/cli/README.md

   -v, --verbose                      log everything

-  --amount=amount                    token amount to withdraw from lease account.
-If decimals provided, amount will be
+  --amount=amount                    (required) token amount to withdraw from lease account.
+If decimals provided,
-                                     normalized to raw tokenAmount
+                                     amount will be normalized to raw tokenAmount

   --mainnetBeta                      WARNING: use mainnet-beta solana cluster